Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-ios.rst

     :width: 20%
     :alt: Profiles

 #.
-You certificate should now be installed and trusted:
+Your certificate should now be installed and trusted:

    .. figure:: /_static/images/ssl/ios/trust_4.png
     :width: 20%